Skip to main content

 Smart Racegoer Tip

-If the rail is chopped up, start backing horses in wide barriers.
-They can run on the fresher, greener grass out wide, while the inside horses get stuck in the bog.
+If the rail is chopped up, watch how horses drawn in wide barriers find fresher, greener grass out wide, while the inside runners get bogged down.

 Weather Forecast Strategy

-Don't place your wagers on Monday for a Saturday race if rain is forecast on Thursday.
+Don't lock in your read of a Saturday race on Monday if rain is forecast for Thursday.
 The track could downgrade from Good 4 to Heavy 8, changing the entire race shape.

 Morning of Race